strawbees/learning-platform-gatsby/content/lesson-plans/01-city-building.md

 **You can:**

 * Inspire playfulness and tinkering!
 Suggest...
-  * new ways to commute (such as ziplines or jetpacks)
+  * New ways to commute (such as zip lines or jetpacks)
-  * constructing novel places to play with friends (like a clubhouse or a playground of the future)
+  * Constructing novel places to play with friends (like a clubhouse or a playground of the future)
 * Introduce difficult community situations such as the opening of a big factory nearby, a drastic change in water levels, or some kind of natural or manmade disaster to highlight features of their city design
 * Have students design new structures or replace old ones to address whatever difficult community situation you introduce, such as:
 * Constructing a large dome to filter pollution